OmniBrew/sw5e-data/data/species/flesh raider.md

 Flesh raiders are known to form small clan structures, with a war boss in charge of the clan.
 Those flesh raiders who are born Force-sensitive can be found imitating a temple structure, with a powerful Force-sensitive, usually from another species, leading them.

 Flesh raiders still speak the rakatan language, though it has developed into a cruder variant.

+### NAMES
+Flesh raider names tend to be short and concise, embodying strength and virility.
+Flesh raider names make no distinction between male and female names.
+Surnames are clan-based, though they are rarely used.

+__First Names.__ Cha’nagh, Fashk, Gorshh, Keshk, Mar’govrok

+__Surnames.__ Ban, Fel, Kuir, Penk, Teeshk